digitalsanity/recalbox-in-docker/README.md

 1. cd to this directory.
 2. ./install.sh (not with sudo)
+3. If a RECALBOX folder pops up during install, close it.
-3. Logout and back in or reboot
+4. Logout and back in or reboot
-4. Launch Recalbox from desktop (Media/Games)
+5. Launch Recalbox from desktop (Media/Games)

 # Debugging steps